 WATER.
 Hemerocallis will never succumb to drought.
 Watering is unnecessary, although in a very dry spring or summer, water more frequently to encourage the best blooms and prolong the flowering season

 SUN.
 Most Hemerocallis thrive in positions of full sun, although dark red varieties should be shielded from the afternoon glare as this can literally melt the upper layers of pigment.
-All Hemerocallis do best in positions, which receive at least morning sun, but they will grow in shade.
+All Hemerocallis do best in open positions, which receive at least morning sun, but they will grow in shade.
 Their flowering stems in shade will be taller and they will produce less buds.
 They are not suitable for growing under trees, as the flowering stems will reach slantingly towards the light, looking as if the cat has slept on them.

 DEADHEADING.
 Some flowers are as beautiful in their terminal dishevelment as in their blooming; Hemerocallis alas are not one of these.
 The spent flowers show an unseemly haste to proceed down the path of putrefaction, liquefying within hours into a sticky mess.
 Daily deadheading during the flowering season greatly improves the appearance of all Hemerocallis.
 After all the flowers on a stem have bloomed, the stem should be cut to the ground, to avoid the plant putting energy into unnecessary seed production.

 END OF SEASON TIDY UP.
 When tidying up the garden for winter, deciduous Hemerocallis can be cut to the ground.
 Removal of old foliage will reduce problems with snails and slugs in the Spring as snails like nothing so much for Winter quarters as decaying foliage.
 Evergreen forms can be cut down and will produce new growth in the spring or left for winter interest